samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-1418.md

-plan to obtain a small number of circulating white blood cells, called T cells, from the blood of affected dogs and insert a gene that will cause the T cell to express a receptor which recognizes the tumor
+plan to obtain a small number of circulating white blood cells, called T cells, from the blood of affected dogs and insert a gene that will cause the T cell to express a receptor which recognizes the tumor "fingerprint".
-\"fingerprint\".
 After docking with the lymphoma, the T cell will be triggered to mount an immune response against the tumor cells with the specific fingerprint.
 This therapy could be used alone or in combination with chemotherapy.
 Our preliminary data demonstrate that we can indeed